daVincere/davincere.github.io/_posts/2023-07-02-thecareermint_com.markdown

 Through a mentorship space, fellowships, apprenticeship programmes and a set of other minute innovations we wish to provide a platform for our college kids to get the best jobs and opportunities out there and then excel at them.

 We are working on a pipe dream here.
 There are a lot of uncertainties.
 Some of which are at my end too.
-But, sitting down, knowing that this problem exists and not doing anything about is not acceptable.
+But, sitting down, knowing that this problem exists and not doing anything about is unacceptable.
 If we don't solve this, someone else will -- and we welcome it.
 We just don't want the next big thing to come out of any place other than India. [ Not saying that we don't wish to operate in any other country or that the ceil of aspirations and goals should be tied to the growth of a specific country after all our allegiance is to intelligent life itself -- humans *and* non-humans ]

 We are open to insights, suggestions, partnerships and problem statements.
 The mission is more important than the self -- write to us, and we'll go through it without any ego.
 [You can reach me via any of my socials]

+I'm very excited.
+Hopeful *and* fearful of the future.
+If nothing, I'll be fun.
+If you know me, please hold me to this post?
+If you meet me, ask me about this.
+That's the beauty of building in public.

-In the end, for reading thus far, I'll leave you with this kinda speechy but kinda great quote that I think is cool and often resolves the "why" for me:
+Finally, for reading thus far, I'll leave you with this kinda speechy but kinda great quote that I think is cool and often resolves the "why" for me:

 > Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.